 - The test will be conducted over a minimum of 48 hours.

-- The EPA recommends that a home be under 4.0 picocures per liter of air.
+- The EPA recommends that a home is under 4.0 picocures per liter of air.

-- If your home has radon the common solution is installing a PVC pipe into the slab of your home and venting out through the roof.
+- If your home has radon, the standard solution is installing a PVC pipe into the slab of your home and venting out through the roof.